ReactFinland/future-frontend-site/content/for-speakers.md

 3. During the session, you'll give your performance.
 I expect you to pair with your session partner to ensure the talks flow well to each other.
 4. After the session, there will be an option for you to get a photo done.
 We offer this as a service to our speakers as often people have poor social media photos and it's nice to have one that's not bad.

+Note that we'll capture audience questions for you using Slido.
+Using the service allows moderation and ranking while being fun to the audience.

+We can also do physical setup for you in case you need chairs etc. on the stage.

 ## Speakers' dinner

 The speakers' dinner location will be announced closer to the conference.